 - Various types of cryptocurrencies, including Bitcoin, Ethereum, Central Bank Digital Currencies, (so-called) ‘stable coins’ and NFTs

-The legal issues considered will include
+The legal issues considered were

 - Regulation of cryptocurrency exchanges, KYC and money laundering issues